aaronparker/evergreen/docs/issues.md

 Validate whether `AdobeAcrobat` returns the latest update version.

-### CiscoWebEx

-The versions returned for Cisco WebEx may be out of date.
-Refer to [Cisco WebEx - new app available, Evergreen returning legacy version only](https://github.com/aaronparker/evergreen/issues/197) until a fix is found.

-### CitrixWorkspaceApp

-#### HDX RealTime Media Engine

-The version of the HDX RealTime Media Engine for Microsoft Skype for Business for Windows returned by `CitrixWorkspaceApp` is out of date.
-This is the version of the HDX RTME that is returned by the Workspace App update feed ([https://downloadplugins.citrix.com/ReceiverUpdates/Prod/catalog_win.xml](https://downloadplugins.citrix.com/ReceiverUpdates/Prod/catalog_win.xml)).
-Use `CitrixWorkspaceAppFeed` to find the latest version of the HDX RTME.

-!!! info "Note"
-    `CitrixWorkspaceAppFeed` returns a link to the download page and not the installer directly.
-See [Get-CitrixWorkspaceApp does not return the latest Citrix HDX RealTime Media Engine](https://github.com/aaronparker/Evergreen/issues/59).

 #### 404 Error

 Occasionally `Get-EvergreenApp -Name "CitrixWorkspaceApp"` may fail with the following error: